jamesbrindle/addon-influxdb/README.md

 Scalable datastore for metrics, events, and real-time analytics.

+## Forked

+This repository has been forked from https://github.com/hassio-addons/addon-influxdb on: **20/07/2025**.

+The only changes made are: The **'collectd'** plug-in has been enabled in the influxdb.conf, the collectd **types.db** has been added and the collectd port: **25826** has been exposed.

+The best way to use would be to copy the 'influxdb' folder to your Home Assistant 'addons' folder, then in Home Assistant, refresh the add-on store and install from the 'Local add-ons'.

+Also had to alter the Dockerfile due to some no longer available dependencies.

 ## About

 InfluxDB is an open source time series database optimized for high-write-volume.